mwirk/Shopping-cart/README.md

-# Shopping-cart
+# Shopping cart
-Shopping cart written in Java
+* Written in Java
+* SOLID
+* Using COMMAND design pattern